A high mountain art and research residency program responding to the impact of environmental crises on communities in

 At the end of the residency period, you will present a final project in Chandolin for a large audience of the whole region.
-Starting with the 2023 Edition, this final event will be co-produced by our partner festival which will also help promote the event regionally, nationally, and internationally.
 The residency includes financial support for the events.

 Unlike many residencies, in which participants work in isolation, ALTER- takes a different approach.
 It is not uncommon for those most affected by climate change to be excluded from policymaking, research, on-the-ground solutions, and other approaches to addressing environmental, social, and economic shifts.
 However, our neighbors of the Val d’Anniviers are living with these shifts and are ready to be equal partners.
 Active, inclusive, sustained engagement with them is essential to developing your work.
 Depending on your focus, you might collaborate with a dairy farmer, botanist, local historian, or woodworker, and the ALTER- curators will help you connect to the right partners.

 In addition, we do not view labs, transmission and events as a one-way conversation in which you report on your latest findings.
 Instead, we envision meaningful connections and stimulating dialogues in which you benefit from local villagers’ perspectives and lived experiences as much as they do from your explorations.
 Together we can give voice to the unheard.

 Because there is no one solution to environmental change and its impacts, ALTER- will consider teams that cross disciplines, including visual/sound/performing/media arts, architecture, writing, environmental studies, the biological sciences, the humanities, and more.
 Teams may focus on themes as broad-reaching as changing ecosystems, their impact on human and non-human communities, and social, environmental, technological, or economic solutions for thriving in the face of loss.